goelvansh/goelvansh/README.md

 - 💬 Ask me about **Langchain, Spacy, Transformers, Matplotlib, JS, Streamlit**

-- 🌱 I’m intrigued by and exploring **image detection and 3D modelling with Opencv,Open3D**
+- 🌱 I’m intrigued by and exploring **image detection and 3D modelling with OpenCV, Open3D**

 - 📫 How to reach me **https://www.linkedin.com/in/vansh-goel-397647222/**